drcastillo/cmsc427/README.md

 This example can be generalized for any reptile or animal but is intentionally focused on turtles so that it aligns with the Genetic Algorithm Agent assignment in CMSC427.

+Step 1: Setting up the environment

+Download MiniConda 32/64 bit version for Windows or Mac or Linux.
+Choose the appropriate installer for your operating system and architecture (Windows, macOS, or Linux, 64-bit or 32-bit)

+Step 2: Configuring a Conda Virtual Environment for CrewAI